saleyn/egit/README.md

 on the external `git` tool and internally doesn't involve any parsing of text output produced by the `git` executable.

-Though it appears to be stable, the project is currently in the alpha stage and more functionality is being added.
+Though it appears to be stable, the project is currently in the beta stage and more functionality is being added.

 Source code:   https://github.com/saleyn/egit